 Although he’s not happy about this quarter’s overall loss of $15,000, Dave’s still quite pleased with the information he has at hand because he can now use it to think about, compare, and investigate exactly how the losers differed from the winners.
 For example, he’s able to start asking questions like:

-- Could the original cost estimates or pricing been at fault?
+- Could the original cost estimates or pricing be at fault?
 Did we learn everything we should have taken into account before the job started?
-If not, how can we improve the process in the future?
+If not, how can we improve the estimating and pricing process in the future?